-The whole adventure lasted about six hours from pick-up in Dubai.
-The general price between the booking sites seems to be about 60-100 AED, depending on what kind of specials you can find.
-Of course, you can also pay much more if you want a really nice trip, or add-ons like the quads.
-One piece of advice: make sure you book on a non-holiday, as the festivities are mitigated on holy days.
+The whole adventure lasted about six hours from our pick-up in Dubai.
+The general price between the booking sites seems to be about 60-100 AED ($16-$27) depending on what kind of specials you can find.
+Of course, you can also pay much more if you want a really nice safari or add-ons like the quads.
+One piece of advice is to make sure you book on a non-holiday, as the festivities are mitigated on holy days.

 I want to give a huge thanks to my friend Louise who invited me to the UAE with her and made the adventure possible!